 Spare Parts, by Joshua Davis

 In 2004, four Latino teenagers arrived at the Marine Advanced Technology Education Robotics Competition at the University of California, Santa Barbara.
 They were born in Mexico but raised in Phoenix, Arizona, where they attended an underfunded public high school.
 No one had ever suggested to Oscar, Cristian, Luis, or Lorenzo that they might amount to much—but two inspiring science teachers had convinced these impoverished, undocumented kids from the desert who had never even seen the ocean that they should try to build an underwater robot.

 The Immortal Life of Henrietta Lacks, by Rebecca Skloot

 Her name was Henrietta Lacks, but scientists know her as HeLa.
 She was a poor black tobacco farmer whose cells - taken without her knowledge in 1951 - became one of the most important tools in medicine, vital for developing the polio vaccine, cloning, gene mapping, in vitro fertilization, and more.

 2023 Selection Committee

-Dr. Jennifer McBryan, Associate Dean of Undergraduate Studies and Teaching Associate Professor in the College of Arts and Letters
+Dr. Jennifer McBryan, Associate Dean of Undergraduate Studies and Teaching Associate Professor in the School of Humanities, Arts and Social Sciences

-Dr. Lindsey Swindall, Teaching Assistant Professor in the College of Arts and Letters
+Dr. Lindsey Swindall, Teaching Assistant Professor in the School of Humanities, Arts and Social Sciences